 - To prevent the onset of separation anxiety I would use the pen for quiet nap times with a Kong or safe enrichment item in the daytime, the Kong can be tied onto the bars sometimes to encourage puppy to lie to eat the contents.
 (Remember to remove as puppy will surely try chewing/eatting the rope if left unattended for longer periods) People can be around and about in the home so your puppy can hear you are there, but you are not interacting.
 If you have children or any visitors request that they do not to make a huge fuss of your puppy whilst in the calm, chill out apartment

 - To begin with, toilet your puppy and then supply a Kong with some treats in or a final biscuit, I say ‘Night’ quietly and leave the room.
-You may hear some cries, whines or barks.
-As long as all your puppy’s needs are being met, I would leave puppy for up to 15 minutes, if after that amount of time your puppy is still being noisy then I would go down to puppy and open the door a little and say ‘shush’ quietly and shut the door (not actually entering the room) then leave again.
+You may hear a few cries, whines or attention barks.
+As long as all your puppy’s needs are being met, I would leave puppy for a few minutes, if after that amount of time your puppy is still being noisy then I would go down to puppy and open the door a little and say ‘shush’ quietly with not actually entering the room then leave again.
 You may have to repeat but I have found this the most effective way.
-This should then only take 1-3 nights for things to settle
+This should then only take 1-3 nights for things to settle down

 - Your puppy will awake at night a number of times to assess the environment is safe, to toilet. have a wander about and to have a drink.
 They should settle back down themselves even if you hear a few quiet whines first.

 - In the morning do not make a big fuss when re-entering the room, calmly let your puppy out of the pen and take out to toilet.
 Bring your puppy back in and clear up any overnight mess and feed your puppy breakfast back within the pen and then take your puppy out again for another toilet and play time.